BMMRO-tech/BMMRO/architectural-decision-records/2023-07-10_self_managed_dropdowns.md

 ### Option 2 - Create Management Page
+In this option we would create an admin page to manage the projects.
-The client would log into an Admin page, where they would add or delete project names.
+The client would log into an Admin page, where they could add or delete project names.
+This page could be accessed via a settings button if the user has admin rights.
+From this page the client could not only manage what projects were available, but also select what projects are visible on the encounter form, saving users from scrolling through all existing projects.
+This would protect the firestore database from client's direct use and would also allow users to add/edit projects while offline/on the sea rather than having to have an internet connection.

 Pros:
 - Allows the greatest level of flexibility
+- Protects firestore database from being directly edited by the client (who may not be technical)

 Cons:
 - Would take a long time to create
 - May have security implications

 ### Option 3 - Options pulled from MS Access database
+Another possibility was to pull the data straight from the MS Access DB.
-MS Access DB is only available while there is access to the local network.
+However, MS Access DB is only available while there is access to the local network.
 It was not possible to have the entries pulled while offline, and the nature of research is such that the BMMRO researchers spend a lot of time on the open seas.

 Pros:
 - MS access is the source of truth for projects in BMMRO